 Our software team is supporting a quite extensive software stack of the most commonly used tools and applications within our user base.
 However, due to our wide range of users, it is not feasible for us to maintain all the different packages with particular versions and toolchains that you might depend on in your daily work flow.
-While system-wide installations can only be done by the Metacenter personnel, there is nothing preventing users from installing their own software locally.
+While system-wide installations can only be done by NRIS personnel, there is nothing preventing users from installing their own software locally.

 If you have a software need that is currently not available on our systems:

 If you think the package will be useful for a wider scope of users, you can request a global installation by sending an email to firstname.lastname@example.org.

 Otherwise you can try to install it yourself locally under your home or project area.
 If you run into problems, we are happy to help out, just send a support request to email@example.com.

 There are several different ways to install the software, depending on the package.
 Building from source is often the best when it comes to customization options and performance, but this can be quite complicated.
 The procedure is usually described in the particular software’s documentation, so please refer to their respective home pages for this.
 Below we will describe some of the more standardized ways of installing software using EasyBuild and Python package managers.